DiwakarShukla1/apollo-react-native-starter/README.md

  This React Native starter kit with apollo client and great default settings.

 # Settings
-Typescript with linting,
+* Typescript with linting
-Vector Icons,
+* Vector Icons
-Apollo Client,
+* Apollo Client